-CSV Southern Ocean has been on a long-term bareboat charter with Fugro TSM Australia since its delivery in 2010, and was under a suspension contract starting November 2017 with Fugro TSM Australia until 31 December 2018.
-During 2018, Fugro TSM continued to use the vessel under separate charterparty for various short term projects.
-With effective date of 24 August 2018 McDermott has contracted CSV Southern Ocean for their subsea installation project off the East Cost of India, which is expected to be completed in the second quarter of 2019.
-The vessel went on-hire on 26 November 2018.
+CSV Southern Ocean has been on a long-term bareboat charter with Fugro TSM Australia since its delivery in 2010, and is currently under a suspension contract starting November 2017 with Fugro TS Marine Australia until 31 December 2018.
+During 2018, Furgo TSM will continue to use the vessel under separate charterparty for various short term projects.